COLVER PRESBYTERIAN CHURCH

 As Christ’s disciples, we offer ourselves as living sacrifices, giving of our time and talents, sharing our faith, supporting missions, and serving our neighbors and community.
 Join us, that together Christ’s transforming Spirit will come alive in and through us.

-Some of Our Projects and Activities
+Some of Our Current Projects and Activities

 Our Church History